Harpreet Singh

 While automated tools help identify basic issues, testing with actual users who have disabilities reveals problems that might otherwise go unnoticed.
 Invite individuals with various disabilities to try your product and provide feedback.

-Incorporate accessibility testing into your regular design process.
-As features change, new barriers can emerge if testing isn't ongoing.
+Incorporate accessibility testing into your regular design process — if you need a structured framework for this, the UX design process: 8-step guide shows exactly where accessibility testing fits across research, design, and validation stages.
 Combining automated checks with real user feedback offers the most comprehensive approach to ensuring accessibility.

 Business Benefits of Accessible Design

 Building accessibility from the start is more cost-effective than retrofitting later.
-As more countries enforce digital accessibility laws, creating accessible products helps avoid potential legal issues and reputation damage.
+As more countries enforce digital accessibility laws, the business stakes are rising fast — accessibility-first UX: what businesses need to know in 2026 covers the legal landscape, compliance expectations, and how to turn accessibility into a competitive advantage.

 Getting Started with Accessibility

 Begin with a basic accessibility audit using tools like WAVE, axe, or Lighthouse.
 These can identify obvious issues and provide a starting point for improvements.
-Focus first on high-impact, low-effort changes like improving color contrast, adding alt text to images, and ensuring keyboard navigation.
+Focus first on high-impact, low-effort changes — many of the most common barriers show up repeatedly across products.
+Bad UX design examples and how to fix them gives you real-world patterns to learn from so you can prioritize fixes that move the needle fastest.

 Build team knowledge about accessibility principles.
 When everyone understands why accessibility matters and how to implement it, it becomes part of the regular workflow rather than an afterthought.